The Nuts and Bolts of a VA OfferWhat’s in it for the Buyer? —-The Seller?

 Condo projects that have lost their FHA, VA, or Fannie/Freddie certs (usually due to low HOA reserves or insurance issues) are prime targets as sellers are stuck with the home unless a new buyer uses “non-warrantable” financing, which is a non-starter for virtually all buyers.

-Potential buyers should be aware (that at some point), the HOA will likely level a future “special assessment” to bring the condo project up to typical “lendable” standards.
+Potential buyers should be aware that the HOA will likely level a future “special assessment” to bring the condo project up to typical “lendable” standards.

 Moving Forward………..